Image 1 of 5

 12.5mm × 19mm oval pendant in sterling silver or gold vermeil

 The stone: Egypt's emerald mines — among the oldest in the world, worked since at least 330 BC — were a significant source of the stone throughout antiquity.
 Cleopatra was documented to have a particular association with emeralds; she is recorded to have gifted them bearing her own portrait.
-The emerald is among the most materially complex of gemstones: a variety of beryl coloured vivid green by chromium and vanadium, with characteristic inclusions — jardin, the French term for garden — that make each stone deeply individual.
+The emerald is among the most materially complex of gemstones: a variety of beryl coloured vivid green by chromium and vanadium, with characteristic inclusions — jardin, the French term for garden — that make each stone irreducibly individual.

 A 2mm faceted emerald: small, precise, and exactly right for a stone whose meaning is in its nature rather than its size.